moritzblum/LiteralEvaluation/README.md

 # Numerical Literals in Link Prediction: A Critical Examination of Models and Datasets

 This repository contains the following resources for the paper [Numerical Literals in Link Prediction:
-A Critical Examination of Models and Datasets](todo Archiv Link):
+A Critical Examination of Models and Datasets](https://arxiv.org/abs/2407.18241):
 * Source code to create the proposed datasets: Ablated datasets and Semi-Synthetic datasets. (`/preprocessing_literalevaluation`)
 * Commands and settings to evaluate the investigated models on the datasets.
 (See below & `/slurm`)
 * Training logs we obtained during the experiments. (`/data/results` & `/data/saved_models`)